mjordan/islandora_workbench_docs/docs/hooks.md

 1. the absolute path to the Workbench config file that was specified in the `--config` argument
 1. the HTTP response code returned from the action (create, update), e.g. `201` or `403`.
 Note that this response code is a string, not an integer.
 1. the entire HTTP response body; this will be raw JSON.

+`media_post_create` scripts are passed a fourth argument, the absolute local path to the file attached to the media.

 These arguments are passed to post-action scripts automatically.
 You don't specific them when you register your scripts in your config file.
 The `scripts/entity_post_task_example.py` illustrates these arguments.